 In other words, enjoying your coffee continues beyond the moment the carafe fills with a fresh brew.

-On this page I’ll be writing about various coffee accessories, from travel mugs, to espresso cups, to books and beyond.
+On this page I’ll be writing about various coffee accessories from travel mugs, to coffee scoops and beyond.

 To get started, I’m first going to look at the value of owning a good travel mug or two.

 In the weeks ahead I’ll add more coffee accessory categories.

 Having a travel mug or two is a great way to take your enjoyment of gourmet coffee out of the kitchen and into your car or office.

 There are plenty of different travel mugs to choose from, including some that will plug into your car or even your computer with a USB connection.

 Beyond their basic task of keeping your coffee hot, travel mugs also have a strong environmental benefit.

 Instead of using a new paper or plastic cup every time you buy coffee at a coffee shop or gas station, take your travel mug with you.